 The health care system is increasingly moving away from volume-driven, fee-for-service (FFS) reimbursement and toward value-based payment (VBP) models that incentivize quality, enhance the patient experience, and reduce costs.
 While VBP is increasingly being adopted in Medicaid managed care, significant opportunities remain for states to expand the use of primary care-specific VBP models to support advanced primary care strategies that promote more effective, efficient, and equitable care.

 This webinar, made possible by The Commonwealth Fund, explored how state and health plan payers can develop primary care VBP models that promote health equity and support the capabilities of advanced primary care.
 The 60-minute event included perspectives on: (1) creating a VBP program focused on reducing health disparities in a primary care setting; and (2) implementing a global payment model at the provider level to support enhanced primary care.

 I. Welcome and Introductions

 Speakers: Rob Houston, MBA, MPP, Director, Payment Reform, CHCS

-R. Houston will welcome participants and introduce the webinar topic.
+R. Houston welcomed participants and introduce the webinar topic.